KhiopsML/khiops-doc/docs/references.md

 !!! note "More than a hundred articles about Khiops are available [on this page:octicons-link-external-16:][home_page_marc]{:target="_blank"}. "

-To go further, here's a selection of **scientific papers** organized according to a reading path which facilitates the understanding of the Auto-ML pipeline.
-It is highly recommended to read these papers in the suggested order, after reading the documentation presented on this website.
-The <span style="color:gray">**gray**</span> lines indicate additional information, which can be read at a later stage, and which will not prevent you from gaining an overall understanding of the pipeline.
+To go further, here is a selection of **scientific papers** organized as a reading path designed to clarify the AutoML pipeline.
+We highly recommend reading them in the suggested order, after exploring the documentation provided on this website.
+The <span style="color:gray">**gray**</span> entries indicate complementary material that can be read later on, without hindering your overall understanding of the pipeline.

 [home_page_marc]: http://www.marc-boulle.fr/author/Marc.Boulle-eng.html